BCHPleaseOrg/sbx/PROPOSAL.md

 The exchange earns 0.1% on every transaction.
 This fee will be deposited into the SBX Treasury.

-PLEASE NOTE: During the "Bailout Phase", 100% of the exchange fees will be deposited into the Bailout treasury for distribution to $rsBCH token holders.
+PLEASE NOTE: During the "Bailout Phase", 100% of the exchange fees will be deposited into the Bailout treasury for distribution to "qualifying" $SBX token holders.

 ## Free and Open Source Software (FOSS)

 In the spirit of full transparency, it's critical that the source code protecting the network be available to anyone and everyone who partipates in the network.

-# Part IV: The Bailout
+# Part IV: A "Smart" Bailout Plan

 As of Sunday, July 3rd 2022, the condition of the "locked" $BCH funds securing the SmartBCH sidechain are in question.
 We propose to create a new "socialized" token to absorb the current debt incurred.